rundocs/jekyll-rtd-theme/README.md

 This page dedicates to my personal notes and does not reflect any community standard.

-In general, these notes are necessary for some rare situations but maybe helpless in almost others.
+In general, these notes are inevitable for some rare situations but helpless in almost others.

 It's fun if you find something helpful here.
 In other cases, it's not my business.